emersonroniery/bioleanlab/posts/how-to-lose-belly-fat-after-30.md

 - aim for 7–9 hours of sleep when possible
 - avoid heavy screens and caffeine late at night
 - use short breathing or mindfulness exercises during stressful days

+Your evening routine plays a crucial role in sleep quality and weight management.
+Learn more about [evening habits that support better weight management](/blog/evening-habits-weight-management).

 ## 5. Alcohol and liquid calories